Mlaiel/iacherie/docs/system/COLLABORATION_IMPLEMENTATION.md

 ## 🎉 Implementation Status: **COMPLETED** ✅

-The complete 12-agent collaboration system has been successfully implemented and tested for the Ainflue platform.
+The complete 12-agent collaboration system has been successfully implemented and tested for the IA Chérie platform.
 All agents are fully operational and integrated.

 ## 📋 Agent Implementation Summary